You are here

 The study abroad program fee (less the deposit) for all UMD and affiliate programs will be billed to your student account according to the UMD billing schedule, prior to the start of each semester.
 Winter Session programs are posted with Spring semester billing.
 May Session programs are posted with Summer session billing.
 See the program webpages for specific program fees.
 The program fee will be shown on your student bill, broken down into categories (see the last section below).

 On your student bill, you'll see the study abroad program fee broken down into several categories for individual U.S. tax purposes.
-This study abroad program fee consists of the total sum of the categories listed below.
 The educational portions of the study abroad program are 1098-T tax-deductible.
 The non-educational portions are not tax deductible.
-Some of the categories you may see within the study abroad program fee are:

 - Deposit (1098-T) - $400 program down payment applied to the educational portion of the program fee